5 Day Barbados Itinerary for Fun & Sun

 Oistins Fish Market

-Oistins Fish Market is a market in a small fishing village along the south coast of Barbados.
-A local tradition and taste of Bajan culture, the fish market is enjoyed by locals and tourists, who gather to enjoy a delicious seafood dinner.
-The most popular time to visit the Oistins market is Friday and Saturday nights.
+Oistins Fish Market is a food market in a small fishing village along the south coast of Barbados.
+A local tradition and taste of Bajan culture, the fish market is enjoyed by locals and tourists.
+Friday and Saturday nights have the best selection but also the biggest crowds.

 Seafood dinner options include tuna, marlin, lobster, mahi-mahi, red snapper, and swordfish.
 Other food options include chicken and steak.
-There are multiple vendors at the market, each preparing their fish a different way, whether grilled or fried and top it with unique sauces to add a delicious flavour to the seafood.
+Each season the food with unique sauces to add a delicious flavour.
+On my first visit, I went around sampling all the sauces before I decided.

-Day 2 in Barbados – Self-Guided Island Tour and Carlisle Bay
+Day 2 in Barbados – Island Tour and Carlisle Bay

 Today will take you to the Saint Philip, Saint John and Saint Michael parishes of Barbados.

 One of the best ways to explore Barbados is by driving around.
-A self-guided island tour will help you see more of Barbados in less time.
-Choose individual sites from the list that interest you, or visit them all.
-This self-guided island tour will show you the east and south-eastern sections of Barbados.
+A self-guided island tour will help you see more of Barbados in less time, but you could easily skip the driving and join an island tour instead.

-The driving portion of this tour from start to finish is about 2 hours; this time frame does not include time spent at each location.
+I’ve rounded up the places I visited on my road trip along the central, east, and southern parts of Barbados and the guided island tour I loved.
+The driving portion of this tour from start to finish is about 2.5 hours and does not include time spent at each location.

 Foul Bay